gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 To add a file as input, you need to use the `-iin` option to your `dx run` command.
 The path to your file needs to be absolute so that there is no confusion as to where it is located.

 When mounting your files, you don't need to input them manually anymore.
-You simply need to add `/mnt/project/` before your absolute path.
+You simply need to add `/mnt/project/` before your absolute path in the code.

 ### Instances